etherlinkcom/docs/docs/network/smart-rollup-nodes.md

    This command generates updates the configuration file to contain the addresses of the accounts that post operations to layer 1, including the node's commitments.

-1. Restart the node with the layer 1 node that you control, represented in this example by the variable `$MY_LAYER_1_NODE`:
+1. Restart the node, again with the layer 1 node that you control:

    ```bash
    octez-smart-rollup-node --endpoint $MY_LAYER_1_NODE run \